jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 ---
 layout: post
-title:  "OpenWrt IPV6 Tunnel Configuration (for Bell Fibre Internet)"
+title:  "OpenWrt IPV6 Tunnel Configuration (for Bell Fiber Internet)"
 date:   2023-05-16
 categories: IPV6
 ---

-The is an account of my experience getting an IPV6 tunnel working over my [Bell Canada fibre residential internet service](https://www.bell.ca/Bell_Internet).
+The is an account of my experience getting an IPV6 tunnel working over my [Bell Canada fiber residential internet service](https://www.bell.ca/Bell_Internet).
 It was a headache, so I thought I would document it.
-If you have Bell fibre residential internet service, and you have Bell's mandatory "GigaHub" router, and you want IPV6 connectivity, then this is an exact recipe.
+If you have Bell fiber residential internet service, and you have Bell's mandatory "GigaHub" router, and you want IPV6 connectivity, then this is an exact recipe.
 However it's mostly generic, and is still applicable if you have a different ISP.